Beginner Gardener: 7 Common Mistakes to Avoid

 -

 - Observe light exposure: note how many hours of direct light your space receives daily.
-A plant needing 6 hours of sunlight won’t last long in a shady corner.
+A plant needing 6 hours of daily sunlight won’t last long in a shady corner.

 This is a fundamental gardening principle.
 By following it, you’ll maximise your chances of successful planting, with more vigorous, beautiful and easier-to-maintain plants.